5 Benefits of the Internet of Things (IoT) for SMBs

 For example, 46% of businesses that adopted IoT strategies experienced efficiency gains, despite the fact that only 29% expected such gains in the first place.

-While those figures may seem low, it’s worth noting that many of these businesses may not have anticipated the efficiency gains they reported, and their initial intentions for implementation were more aligned with general modernization of their processes rather than a specific focus on improving the efficiency of a particular task.
+While those figures may seem low, it’s worth noting that many of these businesses may not have anticipated the efficiency gains they reported, and their initial intentions for implementation were more aligned with the general modernization of their processes rather than a specific focus on improving the efficiency of a particular task.

-In other words, the efficiency benefits gained can be unintended consequences of upgrading organizational processes, but are very welcome nonetheless.
+In other words, the efficiency benefits gained can be unintended consequences of upgrading organizational processes but are very welcome nonetheless.

-3. Business opportunities
+3. Creating New Business Opportunities

 For example, IoT sensors on automobiles that can track speed and driving habits help insurers optimize rates on automobile insurance.
 Retailers can use IoT to measure in-store foot traffic to optimize displays for maximum impact based on customer habits.